-Playing instruments from a young age, Sam learned the clarinet in fifth grade and tenor saxophone in seventh grade.
-He was in the jazz and honor bands and active in many different music groups people have that lightbulb moment, and realize they might actually be good at this because of what they learned through the process.
+Playing instruments from a young age, Sam learned most of his programming knowledge to UAT. the clarinet in fifth grade and tenor saxophone in seventh grade.
+He was in the jazz and honor bands and active in many different music groups throughout school.

+"I noticed that when these topics are taught, people have that lightbulb moment, and realize they might actually be good at this because of what they learned through the process.
 I wanted to create those moments; I wanted to help people get to that point.
 I found the easiest way, other than teaching them in person, was teaching them through games.
 I was raised with so many educational games, and through those, I learned so much more."